ghi-electronics/Documentation/hardware/core/system-on-chip.md

 default GPIO state and are available to use as GPIO in the user application

 ## TinyCLR OS
-TinyCLR OS provides a way to program the G80 in C# or Visual Basic from the Microsoft Visual Studio integrated development environment.
-To get started you must first install the firmware on the G80 (instructions below) and then go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.
+TinyCLR OS provides a way to program the SITCore in C# or Visual Basic from the Microsoft Visual Studio integrated development environment.
+To get started you must first install the firmware on the SITCore (instructions below) and then go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.

 ### Loading the Firmware